ai-cam/ai-cam.github.io/_calls/local-government-ai-accelerator.md

       documentation of lessons learned, and presentation at the final showcase event.
 The timeline ensures solutions remain relevant to current council needs and maintains momentum for potential scaling.
+  - question: How will projects be selected?
+    answer: >-
+      Proposals will be reviewed to consider their:

+      * Public benefit potential: Does this address a need that will improve people’s lives?
+Does the approach align with public expectations from our dialogue work, particularly regarding human oversight, transparency, and accessibility

+      * Technical feasibility: Can this be delivered within 9-12 months?
+Does the team have the right expertise?
+Are there insurmountable technical or governance barriers?

+      * Strength of council partnerships: Is there collaboration with committed capacity?
+Can the team access real operational contexts for testing?
+Delivery capability within 12 months; and

+      * Potential for scalability across multiple authorities: Could this work for multiple authorities?
+What would it take to adapt or adopt elsewhere?

+      * Learning value: Will this generate useful insights even if the AI approach doesn’t work?
+Does the team have an idea about how to evaluate their impact?

+        \

+        \

+        Selection criteria are informed by public dialogues carried out by ai@cam in autumn 2025.
+You can read more about those dialogues in this ai@cam report.
+  - question: What support will funded projects receive?
+    answer: >-
+      Beyond financial support, funded projects will receive: monthly community of practice sessions to share progress and lessons learned with other funded teams; technical support clinics offering advice from ai@cam's machine learning engineers; and focused workshops on shared challenges.

+      Alongside these project-specific activities, ai@cam will continue to convene networking sessions across councils to support sharing of lessons learned and successful solutions.
 ---